agiliq/django-orm-cookbook/docs/order_by_two.rst

 How to order on two fields
 ========================================================================

-:code:`order_by` on querysets can take one or more attrinute names, allowing you to order on two or more fields.
+:code:`order_by` on querysets can take one or more attribute names, allowing you to order on two or more fields.

 ..code-block:: ipython